 Accidental Kiss: Naruto and Hinata have a moment of this in Chapter 9, when she runs to get a teacher following Sai's bloody beat-down of four bullies in the art room—she rounds a corner and barrels right into him, knocking him down and falling on top of him with their lips locking together.
 Made all the more significant because it's the First Kiss for both of them.

-The Uchiha Clan gets a pretty good rap here compared to canon and most other fics.
-Sasuke is much nicer than in canon and after the tournament strikes up a close friendship with Naruto, Fugaku is shown to be a caring parent and overall good man, and Itachi is a part of a government black ops group led by Naruto's father instead of being a member of the Akatsuki.
+Adaptational Heroism: The Uchiha Clan gets a pretty good rap here compared to canon and most other fics.
+Sasuke is much nicer than in canon (though still something of a dick) and after the tournament strikes up a friendship with Naruto, while Fugaku is shown to be a caring parent and overall good man and Itachi is part of a government black ops group led by Naruto's father instead of being a member of Akatsuki.

 All There in the Manual: Since the author has recently had a personal conflict concerning whether to continue writing the story, he has put most of his story notes into journal format on his DeviantArt account (the link provided in the opening paragraphs above), with many of the tropes that occur in those drafts also being described on this page.